GrosQuildu/agh_example_based_entity_search/README.md

  http://dbpedia.org/resource/James_Bond - 0.03087100330760749724366041903
 ```

-It is pretty slow, because we need to do a lot of HTTP queries.
+It is pretty slow, because we need to do a lot of HTTP requests.
 If you have a file with RDF triples you may use it instead.
 Run `load` command:
 ```sh
 > load